yurig93b/final-space/engine/README.md

 2. Bereshit simulation - with 3 PID controller (ang, hs and vs).
 3. Manual simulation - to control the simulation with input from the UI.

+The moon was implemented as a "celestial body" class with its own paramters for an easy change in the future.

 On a good landing (withing thresholds) a "SimulationEnded" exception is raised.
 If the simulator detects and unrecoverable state it will throw a "FtsActivatedException" meaning we have activated flight termination (boom).

 The main flight controller is implemented in the controller.py file.